carefulcomputer/node-red-contrib-settings-vault/README.md

 All values are encrypted using Node-RED's built-in credential encryption mechanism and stored in the `flows_cred.json` file.
 This ensures sensitive data never appears in plain text in your `flows.json` file.

-**No external dependencies:**
-This module uses only Node-RED's native encryption functionality.
-No external libraries, no additional setup, no separate vault servers to maintain.

 ## Why Use Config Vault

 - **Single Source of Truth**: All configuration in one place - change once, affects all flows using it